akirk/adbtuifm/README.md

 - View file operations separately on a different screen, with ability to monitor<br />progress and  cancel operation

+- ADB command log panel showing all ADB commands with timestamps and output

 - Execute commands on the device or local machine, with toggleable<br />foreground/background execution modes

 - Filter entries in each directory

+- Display file size and modification date for all entries

+- Directory navigation history with back/forward support

 - Rename files/folders or create directories